romaingromaing/0xjpegs-monorepo/README.md

 ### 0xJPEGs

-   A reverse dutch auction for the highest quality of 0xbitcoin meme NFTs.
+   A dutch auction for the highest quality of 0xbitcoin meme NFTs.

 https://0xjpegs.com